praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

 ## Summary

-You should have the following in place:
+With the following in place, you can now create Launch Server Side rules to forward data to non-Adobe destinations.

-* Adobe Experience Platform schema (Note the name you gave it.)
+* Experience Data Model schema (Note the name you gave it.)
-* Server Side Launch property (Keep track of the environment IDs.)
+* Launch Server Side property (Keep track of the environment IDs.)
-* AEP Edge Configuration (Note the environment ID.)
+* Adobe Experience Platform Edge Configuration (Note the environment ID.)
-* Client Side Launch property
+* Launch Client Side property

 <!--